alextrof94/OpenVRChatHapticFeedback/README.md

 3. Install.
 4. Setup channel name and other options.

-For updating you need remove app first.
+For updating you propably need remove app first.

 It will be autostart with SteamVR.
 You can disable it from SteamVR settings.